First Alert Forecast: mixed weekend conditions, FAQs on Hurricane Lee

 A: Probably...
 Lee checks all the boxes for a major swell and wave producer: it will be large, strong, and live a long life.
 And, its track - before its likely turn - is / will be aimed at the Carolina Coast.
 Major rip episodes by the middle and end of next week, too...

 Thank you for trusting your First Alert Weather Team for updates on Hurricane Lee, especially in the unlikely event that the track logic changes.
-Elsewhere, Tropical Storm Margot is not a threat.
+Elsewhere, Tropical Storm Margot is not a threat, and there are no other tropical storms forecast to develop within the next week.
 Stay alert and prepared in navigating the heart of Hurricane Season: wect.com/hurricane.

 View your seven-day forecast: http://webpubcontent.gray.tv/wect/MAXSevendayWECT.jpg.